Social Movement

 # Types of Social Movements

-(1) Migratory movements:- Migratory movement take place when a large number of people leave one country and settle at some other place.
-Mere migration of people does not mean migratory movement.
-There is a migratory social movement only when there is a common focus of discontent, a shared purpose or hope for the future and a widely shared decision to move to a new location.
+(1) Migratory movements:- Migratory movement Migratory movements occur when a significant number of individuals leave their home country and settle elsewhere, driven by a shared sense of discontent, purpose, or hope for a better future.
+It's not just about people moving; it's a collective action with a common goal.
+To qualify as a migratory social movement, there must be widespread discontent, a shared purpose or hope for the future and a collective decision.
 For example, the Zionist movement, the movement of Jews to Israel, movement of people from East Germany to West Germany.

 (3) Utopian movements:- A Utopian movement is one which seeks to create an ideal social system or a perfect society which can be found only in man’s imagination and not in reality.
 Search movements are based on a conception of man as basically good cooperative and altruistic.
 For example, Sarvodaya movement.